Skip to contents

 Details

 The logged and reproducibility layers are always active and cannot be disabled.
-The parallel layer is optional: pass a parallel_spec() to parallel to enable it.
+Three optional layers compose on top: parallel (pass a parallel_spec() to parallel), non-blocking (pass a nonblocking_spec() to nonblocking), and progress monitoring (wrap the call in progressr::with_progress()).

 Execution model